GoogleCloudPlatform/cloud-opensource-java/DECLARING_DEPENDENCIES.md

 ## Ensuring Compatibility

-If you are a user of one or more of these libraries, in order to ensure that your own project uses compatible versions of them, follow the guidance below for the build system you are using.
+If you depend on one or more of these libraries, in order to ensure that your own project uses compatible versions of them, follow the guidance below for the build system you are using.